 One of the other innovations that Ku and his team have been working on is to incorporate modern digital information technology — including bar coding and mobile apps — to keep better track of all those moving parts of the puzzle.

-“We not only control the movement of the potential therapeutic, but we also control the information that hospitals use to tell the health care provider on how to give it,” Ku says, recalling the days of yore when dot-matrix printers were used to create scratch-off labels — like those used for lottery tickets — with a panel being scratched off each time a dose of a medicine was delivered to a subject in a study.
-“It’s critical in clinical trials to make sure we have the best data to determine whether a potential therapeutic is successful.”
+“We not only control the movement of the potential medicine, but we also provide the information that hospitals use to tell the health care provider on how to give it,” Ku says, recalling earlier days when dot-matrix printers were used to create scratch-off documents — like those used for lottery tickets — with a panel being scratched off each time a dose of a medicine was delivered to a subject in a study.
+“It’s critical in clinical trials to make sure we have the best data to determine whether a potential medicine is successful.”

-“The information is just as important as the potential therapeutic,” he adds.
-“I know what it’s like to take care of patients from the bedside, but I came to the pharmaceutical industry to hopefully have a bigger positive impact on a lot more patients.”
+“The information is just as important as the potential medicine,” he adds.
+“I know what it’s like to take care of patients from the bedside, but I came to the pharmaceutical industry to hopefully have a greater positive impact on a lot more patients.”